BR0kEN-/cikit/docs/matrix/droplet-login/README.md

 ### Docker

-Login to your matrix via SSH and to the droplet from there via `docker run -it DROPLET_NAME bash`.
+Login to your matrix via SSH and to the droplet from there via `docker exec -it DROPLET_NAME bash`.

 To get the list of matrices you can refer to the [host manager](../../hosts-manager) documentation.